matija13795/Frost-and-Flame/README.md

 ## Technical Implementation
 The game is built using object-oriented programming principles, with classes for various entities in the game environment, including:

-• Characters (Fire Mage and Ice Yeti)\n
+- Characters (Fire Mage and Ice Yeti)
-• Platforms\n
+- Platforms
-• Other interactive elements
+- Other interactive elements